Building Widgets with SwiftUI and WidgetKit

 Forcing a Timeline Reload

-Situations may commonly arise, however, where the information in a timeline needs to be updated.
-A user might, for example, add a new appointment to a calendar app which requires a timeline update.
+Situations commonly arise, however, where the information in a timeline needs to be updated.
+A user might, for example, add a new appointment to a calendar app that requires a timeline update.
 Fortunately, the widget can be forced to request an updated timeline by making a call to the reloadTimelines() method of the WidgetKit WidgetCenter instance, passing through the widget’s kind string value (defined in the widget configuration as outlined earlier in the chapter).
 For example:

 WidgetCenter.shared.reloadTimelines(ofKind: "My Kind")Code language: Swift (swift)